ln-komandur/IP-Cameras/README.md

 `sudo systemctl restart smbd nmbd` # *Restart samba*

+### Completely uninstalling samba

+You might face trouble with samba when your router resolves the hostname of the ftp box as `__MSBROWSE__` blocking the cameras from connecting to it.
+You can try to resolve NetBIOS for this behavior or use the following commands to uninstall samba completely

+`sudo ufw status numbered` # *View active UFW rules*

+`sudo ufw delete <rule-number>` # *Delete the UFW rule that allows samba*

+`sudo setfacl -x g:samba /home/ipcamera/Videos/` # *Remove the samba group rwx permissions to the share*

+`sudo setfacl -x g:samba /media/camera_clips/H_265_Clips/Videos/` # *Remove the samba group rwx permissions to the external mount point share*

+`sudo gpasswd --delete ipcamera samba` # *Remove ipcamera user from samba group*

+`sudo groupdel samba` # *Delete the samba group*

+`sudo smbpasswd -x ipcamera` # *Delete the samba user*

+`sudo nala remove samba` # *Uninstall samba*

 ## Purge old files on the ftp box
 -    Write a shell script that takes the mount point name(s), number of days of free space to clear for each of them, and file types to delete as arguments.